Disaster Response series:

 'Answering the call—Community Volunteers'

-Selfless, courageous, resilient, skilled, and spontaneous, are all descriptors we use for local, community volunteers, who sign up to help tackle the human toll of widespread natural disasters at home.
+Selfless, courageous, resilient, and spontaneous are descriptors we use for local community volunteers who sign up to help tackle the human toll of widespread catastrophic disasters in their communities.
+Fellow citizens who give themselves to backup emergency disaster response operations when overwhelmed and needing help.

-This means that early in the disaster response cycle, the need for increased emergency evacuation, search, rescue and critical response capabilities has never been greater.
+This means the need for increased emergency evacuation, search, rescue, and critical response capabilities has never been greater early in the disaster response cycle.
 Full stop!
-This is where a cadre of 'community volunteers' at their best, becomes indispensable.
+This is where the inevitable flock of 'community volunteers' showing up for their fellow citizens is indispensable.

-The short of it is that 'normal' emergency response operations, operations set up to handle normal calls and normal call volumes, often become overwhelmed by the volume and somewhat dysfunctional.
-Or overpowered by the sheer magnitude of disastrous conditions.
-Either way, culminating in local emergency services operating beyond capacity within the onslaught of a disaster-level event and in need of help.
+The short of it is that 'normal' emergency response operations, operations set up to handle routine calls and average call volumes, often become overwhelmed by mayhem and dysfunction.
+Most often overpowered by the sheer magnitude of disastrous conditions.
+Culminating in local emergency services operating beyond capacity within the onslaught of a disaster-level event and needing help.

-Our wake-up came in 2001, as two widespread natural disasters landed here on the West Coast of Canada and the U.S.A.
-Over 3 months.
+We finally woke up to these worldwide issues in 2001, as two widespread natural disasters landed with devastating force here on the West Coast of Canada and the U.S.A. over a short 3-month period.
 Back to back.
-The first hardened the ground . . . setting the stage for the second.
-Our blog tells more.
+The first was a ‘heat dome’ that hardened the ground . . . setting the stage for the second, a series of atmospheric rivers, resulting in cataclysmic flooding.
+Our blogs on the subject tell more. . .

 Recruited, Active Volunteers